 Retail sales dip unexpectedly in November as Black Friday fizzles

-The Office for National Statistics said the total volume of retail sales is estimated to have fallen by 0.1% in November.
+The total volume of retail sales is estimated to have fallen by 0.1 per cent in November

 Retail sales dipped unexpectedly last month as cautious shoppers prevailed and Black Friday discounts failed to boost spending in the run-up to Christmas, official figures show.

-Supermarket sales fell for the fourth month in a row, by 0.5% in November, with retailers reporting a lower number of shoppers coming to stores.
+Supermarket sales fell in November for the fourth month in a row, by 0.5 per cent, with retailers reporting a lower number of shoppers coming to stores.

 The ONS also said the effect of Black Friday – with discounts typically stretching well beyond the specific end-of-November date – appeared to be slightly weaker this year than usual.